mtth/azkaban/README.rst

 Documentation
 -------------

-The full documentation can be found here_.
+The full documentation can be found here_ along with a few examples_.

 Installation